-The ongoing, breaking story of Kevin Spacey’s conduct, reminds me of the old legend of Count Belisarius : After commanding the Byzantine Army for 35 years, subduing insurrections at home, defeating barbarian incursions and delivering stunning victories against the Sassanids, the Ostrogoths and the Vandals, even re-conquering Rome for the emperor Justinian, he was eventually indicted for corruption, his estate confiscated and condemned to be blinded by his own imperial patron.
-Belisarius was reduced to a blind beggar, often depicted seeking alms from the passers by using a bowl once gifted to him by the very emperor who betrayed and destroyed him in the end.
+The ongoing, breaking story of Kevin Spacey’s conduct (2017), reminds me of the old legend of Count Belisarius : After commanding the Byzantine Army for 35 years, subduing insurrections at home, defeating barbarian incursions and delivering stunning victories against the Sassanids, the Ostrogoths and the Vandals, even re-conquering Rome for the emperor Justinian, he was eventually indicted for corruption, his estate confiscated and condemned to be blinded by his own imperial patron.
+Belisarius was reduced to a blind beggar, often depicted seeking alms from passers by, using a bowl once gifted to him by the very emperor who betrayed and destroyed him in the end.

 Same for Kevin Spacey : for most of us, he was the middle aged guy who has sex with his daughter’s teen friend in American Beauty, the serial killer who put a pregnant woman’s head in a box and delivered to her husband in Se7en, the unassuming alter ego of the legendary criminal mastermind Keyser Soze in Usual Suspects, and more recently the ruthless, politically climbing megalomaniac Frank Underwood in the House of Cards : the person who will not hesitate to push people under a train or piss on his father’s grave – because he can, and obviously because we’d love him to do so for our entertainment.

 This is because in the dawn of the 21st century, we are less liberal when applying the moral standards we expect from others to ourselves, and one of the ways we reflect this moral ambiguity is the fiction we consume every day.
-We are, for example, entertained by visions of rotting cannibals, maniacal murderers, ruthless gangsters and crazy-ass heads of state – without realizing we are often holding a mirror to those around us, sometimes even to ourselves.
-We are so hypnotized by fiction, where we have ended up swallowing any alternative reality offered to us in the form of fake news.
+We are, for example, entertained by visions of rotting cannibals, maniacal murderers, ruthless gangsters and crazy-ass heads of state – without realising we are often holding a mirror to those around us, sometimes even to ourselves.
+We are so hypnotised by fiction, where we have ended up swallowing any alternative reality offered to us in the form of fake news.
 We are ready to believe any and every story as long as it has collected enough awards, reviews or accolades, or sometimes just enough hearts on Twitter.
 We create and then believe in these larger than life characters, legends, or fiction, so we can deal with actual reality – in the same way people in Medieval societies created dragons, monsters and vampires : as a macabre coping mechanism that justified the poverty, the pestilence, the indentured service, the prevailing triviality of human existence, all those grim everyday truths of medieval world.

 Obviously, the source of the problem here is not the Kevin Spaceys of this world – not at all.
-The problem is our own indifference with moral flexibility, and our own hypocrisy in perpetuating this loss of innocence we now cry Wolf ! about.
+The problem is our own indifference with moral flexibility, and our hypocrisy in perpetuating this loss of innocence we now cry Wolf ! about.
 Again, I will reflect back to the popular accounts of the decline and fall of the Roman Empire around AD100, quoting the satirical chronicler Juvenal.
-He scathingly criticized the moral decline of the Romans, who once upon a time occupied themselves with all the things that mattered, such as achieving moral excellence through art, oratory and military performance – aiming for completing the Cursus Honorum , ie reaching the highest levels of civic duty as means to attain pure pleasure and happiness.
+He scathingly criticised the moral decline of the Romans, who once upon a time occupied themselves with all the things that mattered, such as achieving moral excellence through art, oratory and military performance – aiming for completing the Cursus Honorum , ie reaching the highest levels of civic duty as a means to attain pure pleasure and happiness.

 In this dawn of a new Dark Age, we are the spectators, willing participants and instigators of this unavoidable decline we inflict upon ourselves.
 No-one else to blame.